Finnish Air Force: Air operations of the Reds

+On 24 February 1918, five aircraft arrived in Viipuri and were soon transferred to Riihimäki.
 The Reds established air units in Helsinki, Tampere, Kouvola, and Viipuri.
-There were no overall headquarters, but the individual units served under the commanders of the individual front lines.
-A flight school was set up in Helsinki, but no students were trained there before the fall of Helsinki.
+There was no centralized command structure; instead, air units operated under local front commanders.
+A flight school was established in Helsinki, but no pilots were trained before the city fell to White forces.

-Two of the aircraft, one reconnaissance aircraft (Nieuport 10) and one fighter aircraft (Nieuport 17) that had arrived at Riihimäki were sent to Tampere, and three to Kouvola.
-Four Russian pilots and six mechanics also arrived at Tampere.
-The first war sortie was flown on 1 March 1918 over Naistenlahti.
+Two aircraft, a reconnaissance Nieuport 10 and a Nieuport 17 fighter, were sent to Tampere, while three were based in Kouvola.
+Four Russian pilots and six mechanics also arrived in Tampere.
+The first Red combat sortie was flown on 1 March 1918 over Naistenlahti.